wpdas/near-social-bridge/README.md

 This library allows you to create a common application using ReactJS and inject it in a controlled way into a Widget on Near Social.
 Therefore, the Widget talks to the React application and vice versa, making it possible to consume Discovery API resources within the React application.

-Library destined only to applications that will run inside a Widget [(Near Social)](https://near.social)
+Library intended only for applications that will run within [Near Social](https://alpha.near.org/)

 You can try a live demo built using this library [here](https://alpha.near.org/#/wendersonpires.near/widget/ChatV2).
 The repository of this demo is [here](https://github.com/wpdas/chatv2-near-widget-app).